google-ai-edge/mediapipe/README.md

 # List of changes introduced in this repository fork

 - added [Dockerfile.openvino](Dockerfile.openvino) dockerfile that creates runtime and development environment.
+This is a build environment image not suitable for production use.
 - added [Makefile](Makefile) file with build, test and demo targets for the ease of use.
 - modified [build_desktop_examples.sh](build_desktop_examples.sh) script to build new demos.
 - added [calculators](mediapipe/calculators/ovms) and [calculators](mediapipe/calculators/openvino) for OpenVINO&trade; inference in mediapipe graphs